Sexual obsessions: Sexual ideation

 It cannot be overemphasized that the sexual obsessions in OCD are the opposite of the usual sexual daydream or fantasy.
 The thoughts are not really part of the person's identity, but they are the sort of thoughts or impulses the person with OCD fears that they may have.
 The sexual ideation in OCD is unpleasant and distressing for the person with OCD.
 The individual with OCD does not want the thought to become real.
 The idea of acting out the obsession fills the OCD victim with dread.
 The sexual ideation in such situations is termed ego-dystonic or ego-alien, meaning that the behavior and/or attitudes are seen by the individual as inconsistent with his or her fundamental beliefs and personality.
 Therefore, OCD can decrease libido.

 The OCD sufferer may have a constant focus on not becoming aroused or checking that they do not become aroused, and this may lead to "groinal response".
 Many OCD sufferers take this groinal response as actual arousal, when in reality it is not.
-OCD sexual obsessions often result in guilt, shame, depression and may interfere with social functioning or work.
+OCD sexual obsessions often result in guilt, shame and depression and may interfere with social functioning or work.
 Approximately 40% of sufferers (number could be higher due to the embarrassment associated) also report some accompanying physiological arousal.
-Reactions can include increased heart rate, a feeling of being turned on, and even erections, increased lubrication (in women), and orgasm.
+Reactions can include increased heart rate, a feeling of being turned on, and even erections in men, increased lubrication in women, and orgasm.
 This response typically generates more confusion and uncertainty.
 However, this is a conditioned physiological response in the primitive thalamus of a brain which does not identify the thought as sex with a particular person, but just sex.
 This is generally not indicative of one's own personal desires.

 Treatment

 People with sexual obsessions can devote an excessive amount of time and energy attempting to understand the obsessions.
 They usually decide they are having these problems because they are defective in some way, and they are often too ashamed to seek help.
 Because sexual obsessions are not as well-described in the research literature, many therapists may fail to properly diagnose OCD in a client with primary sexual obsessions.
 Mental health professionals unfamiliar with OCD may even attribute the symptoms to an unconscious wish (typically in the case of psychoanalysts or psychodynamic therapists), sexual identity crisis, or hidden paraphilia.
-Such a misdiagnosis only panics an already distressed individual.
-Fortunately, sexual obsessions respond to the same type of effective treatments available for other forms of OCD: cognitive-behavioral therapy and serotonergic antidepressant medications (SSRIs).
+Sexual obsessions respond to the same type of effective treatments available for other forms of OCD: cognitive behavioral therapy and selective serotonin reuptake inhibitors (SSRIs).
 People with sexual obsessions may, however, need a longer and more aggressive course of treatment.